-Admittedly, there is a touch of nostalgia in such memories, and sometimes nothing else.
-But for many, something grittier, more sphinxlike, is going on.
-As fleeting as that lonesome whine, they have touched a strain of the human mystery: to be alive, yet as insubstantial as dissapating steam.
+Admittedly, there is a touch of nostalgia in steam-train memories, and often nothing more.
+But for some the experience is grittier, and yet more sphinxlike.
+That high, solitary whine echoes the chords of the human mystery: to be alive, yet as insubstantial as dissipating steam.

 Trains were big business in past centuries, especially in America.
-See that news clipping above.
-They were the business enabling most other businesses.
+See the nearby news clipping.
+They were the enabling business for all of commerce.

 They are still big business, artfully so because their importance has receded in notoriety as more notorious enterprises have arisen.
 Trains have gone from comets to faint stars in American culture, and the steam train is the white dwarf, orbiting well beyond our home galaxy.

-Centuries from now, automobiles might replace the iconic train.
-Nothing of cars will be remembered except their shapes, steering wheels and horns.
-Their operation and dangers will be lost in history's summary, as has happened with steam engines.
-People of the future might reel at the thought of 2500 gallons of flammable liquid hurtling past each minute, just as we are horrified to learn the safety record of steam.
-Will they strive to know us by grabbing a gearshift?
+As has happened with steam engines, auto operation and its dangers will be lost in history's summary.
+Our future selves might reel at the thought of 2500 gallons of flammable liquid hurtling down the road, just as we are horrified to learn of steam explosions and bone-popping control levers.
+Will future folk strive to know us by grabbing a gearshift?

-What did it feel like to be one of those early railroad workers, navigating the threats of their sic transit gloria mundi?
-That itch to explore the old steam culture is an attempt to know the intrinsic center of a past human experience, one that was survived, as we hope to survive ours.
+What did it feel like to be one of those early railroad workers, navigating the threats of their particular period of sic transit gloria mundi?
+That itch to explore the old steam culture is an attempt to return to a past human experience, to know those disappeared ones by imitating their actions.

 Steam trains were behemoths, grand machines, theory adapted to reality through estimations, workarounds, and the bespoke jiggering of knobs and levers.
 The engineer operated an Olympian assembly of cast iron, tubes, wheels and gears.
-It was equivalent, he was told, to about 3000 horses, give or take.
-Railroaders sometimes disdain engine ratings.
-The equations and their myriad uncontrolled variables can overwhelm, and those who don't understand them are loath to admit it.
-We all recognize that impulse, so we are off to a good start in discovering ourselves in those old railroaders.
+It was equivalent to about 3000 horses, give or take.
+Railroaders have often disdained engine ratings.
+The equations and their myriad uncontrolled variables can overwhelm, and those who don't understand them are loath to admit it, an impulse we share with those old railroaders.

-When railroading was young, standing on the footplate (that's what railroaders call the floor of the engine cab), and considering the complexities of the beastly locomotive, the concept of 3000 horsepower must have been exhilarating.
-It would have conjured a literal image of 3000 horses, the most ubiquitous creature in society.
-Horses were everywhere, in twos and fours and even more.
+Horses were everywhere, in twos and fours and more.
 But three-thousand-horse teams caressed the infinite.
-Implied was some kind of harness apparatus, hitching mechanism, and feeding regimen.
+Implied was some giant harness, complex hitching mechanism, and fantastic feeding scheme.
 Think of all those reins.
 And manure.
 Yet, here was a 3000 horsepower locomotive.

-The danger was paramount.
-Boilers exploded.
-Mark Twain's brother had been blown up.
-Nineteenth century engineers lived with locomotive accidents, and the grotesque number of lame and dismembered railroaders.
 Those ancient, disinterested machines had enormous lethality.
-Yet, human beings, like ourselves, routinely jumped onto them, and drove them all around the country.
-We long to know those people by knowing what they actually did.
-We have a century of context separating us, but we can almost replicate their actions.
+And still, human beings, like ourselves, routinely jumped onto them, and drove them all around the country.
+We long to know those folk by understanding what they actually did.
+A century of context separates us, but we can almost replicate their actions.
 We can almost touch their experience.

-In the next stanza the engineer consults his watch, schedule being a matter of life and death.
-The waterglass shows the level in the boiler, also a life-and-death matter.
-If the water fell below the crown head, where the boiler meets the fire box, the boiler would explode.
+In the next stanza the engineer consults his watch.
+Schedules kept trains from colliding.
+He checks the waterglass for the water level in the boiler, also a life-and-death matter.
+If the water didn't cover the crown head, where the boiler meets the firebox, the engine would explode.